 What is the annual tuition cost?

 SAB strives to ensure that all students who pass our audition are able to enroll.
-A substantial scholarship program is available for female students with need, and all boys attend tuition-free for approximately the first four years of enrollment (beginning at the Prep level).
-The 2019-20 tuition for most first-year beginner females was $3,555.
-(Rates for the 2020-21 Winter Term will be set in April 2020.)
-SAB invites parents of female students to submit a financial aid application at the time of acceptance and communicates scholarship award decisions in early June before each family’s enrollment deadline.
+A substantial scholarship program is available for all students with need.
+The 2023-24 tuition for most first-year beginner students was $3,930.
+SAB invites parents of all students to submit a financial aid application at the time of acceptance and communicates scholarship award decisions in early June before each family’s enrollment deadline.
 All students pay a $140 registration fee.
 The 2024-2025 tuition rates will be announced later this spring.

 How can I apply for Financial Aid?